jeap-admin-ch/.github/profile/README.md

 ## Getting Started

-The umbrella repository at is a guide to the individual components of the jEAP suite.
+The README of the [umbrella repository](https://github.com/jeap-admin-ch/jeap) contains a list of the individual components of the jEAP suite.
 We recommend exploring each repository to understand how it can be applied to your projects.

 ## License